That Thing Called Tadhana: Epilogue

 Mace asks about what they did upon reaching the far end of Session Road in his dream.
 Anthony reveals that he woke up before he got to that part but tells her that if he were to add something to it, it would be that she turns to him slowly to say she will forget her ex-boyfriend.

 After a brief moment of silence, Mace replies and says "I will forget him."

-On the way home Anthony was walking Mace home when they found out that her ex Marco was by the gate waiting for Mace with a bouquet of flowers asking for another chance.
-Anthony and Mace were shocked so Anthony said goodbye to give them some time to talk.
+Anthony walks Mace home when they find her ex Marco waiting for Mace with a bouquet of flowers asking for another chance.
+Anthony and Mace are shocked.
+Anthony leaves to give them some time to talk.

-On his way home Anthony was shocked with everything that happened for the past couple of days.
-All he did was smile.
+On his way home Anthony is shocked with the events of the past few days but manages to smile.

-Mace’s short story played.
-The Arrow was feeling heavier than usual even after losing The Heart pierced through him.
-The Arrow kept on going until he met The Heart again.
+Mace’s short story plays.
+The Arrow feels heavier than usual even after losing The Heart pierced through him.
+The Arrow keeps on going until he meets The Heart again.

-The story resumed in where Anthony was driving through Manila.
-He was thinking about what Mace said about leaving your fate to the wind.
-He said to himself that if you really love someone, you should go for it and not wait for the wind to blow her back to you and that you should pull so hard and not let go as long as you can.
+The story resumes, showing Anthony driving through Manila, thinking about what Mace said about leaving your fate to the wind.
+He says to himself that if you really love someone, you should go for it and not wait for the wind to blow her back to you and that you should pull so hard and not let go as long as you can.

-Some time in the future, Anthony decides to illustrate Mace's story, The Arrow with a Heart Pierced Through Him, and prepares to deliver it to her.
+Some time later, Anthony decides to illustrate Mace's story and prepares to deliver it to her.